-- Evidence of performance as obtained by teacher observation and assessment. - Their performance in the National Curriculum. - Pupil progress in relation to objectives in the Primary Framework for Literacy and Mathematics. - Assessment methods employed by external agencies and professionals.
+- Evidence of performance as obtained by teacher observation and assessment - Their performance in the National Curriculum - Pupil progress - Assessment methods employed by external agencies and professionals

 St Vincent's is aware that children admitted to school, who transfer from another school, may have unidentified SEND.
 If teacher's have concerns, they refer pupils to the SENCo.